Castrillo Mota de Judíos

-The tiny village of Castrillo Matajudíos in northern Spain is not very different from any number of other small Spanish villages, save for its name which translates roughly to “Little Hill Fort of the Jew Killers,” a monicker the locals are surprisingly hesitant to change.
+The tiny village of Castrillo Mota de Judíos in northern Spain is not very different from any number of other small Spanish villages.
+That is, except for its former name, Castrillo Matajudíos, which translates roughly to “Little Hill Fort of the Jew Killers,” a monicker the locals were surprisingly hesitant to change.

-Likely meant to simply be a temporary measure, the name stuck and still describes the town today.
-However recently the town mayor has begun a campaign to rename the town so that it is no longer so hateful towards Jewish people.
-Surprisingly the locals do not seem to agree with the mayor’s plot, reasoning that the name has been fine for hundreds of years with no problems so there is no reason to change it.
-Despite the end of the inquisition and hundreds of years of progressive tolerance, it seems that the Little Hill Fort of the Jew Killers will continue to make people cringe well into the foreseeable future.
+Likely meant to simply be a temporary measure, the name stuck.
+However recently the town mayor began a campaign to rename the town so that it is no longer so hateful towards Jewish people.
+Surprisingly some locals did not seem to agree at first, reasoning that the name had been fine for hundreds of years with no problems so there was no reason to change it.